Competing edge and bulk localisation in non-reciprocal disordered systems: Setting

-In this work, we are interested in the localisation properties of disordered nonreciprocal systems, where local translation invariance is broken.
-To that end, we adapt the \emph{block disordered formalism} from \cite{ammari.barandun.ea2025Universal,ammari.barandun.ea2025Subwavelength} to the nonreciprocal setting.
+In this work, we are interested in the localisation properties of disordered non-reciprocal systems, where local translation invariance is broken.
+To that end, we adapt the \emph{block disordered formalism} from \cite{ammari.barandun.ea2025Universal,ammari.barandun.ea2025Subwavelength} to the non-reciprocal setting.
 Namely, we consider a finite number of distinct \enquote{building blocks} consisting of (possibly multiple) subwavelength resonators.
 As in the Hermitian setting considered in \cite{ammari.barandun.ea2025Universal,ammari.barandun.ea2025Subwavelength}, constructing disordered resonator arrays from simple building blocks with imaginary gauge potentials will enable us to characterise the ``unusual'' localisation properties of the array by looking at the building blocks.

-We recall that a subwavelength block disordered system is a chain of subwavelength resonators consisting of $M$ blocks of resonators $B_{\oo{j}}$ sampled accordingly to a sequence from a selection $B_1, \dots, B_D$ of $D$ distinct resonator blocks, arranged on a line.
-Each resonator block $B_j$ is characterised by a sequence of tuples which denotes the wave speed, length, spacing, and nonreciprocal decay of each constituent resonator.
+We recall that a subwavelength block disordered system is a chain of subwavelength resonators consisting of $M$ blocks of resonators $B_{\oo{j}}$ sampled according to a sequence from a selection $B_1, \dots, B_D$ of $D$ distinct resonator blocks, arranged along a line.
+Each resonator block $B_j$ is characterised by a sequence of tuples which denotes the wave speed, length, spacing, and non-reciprocal decay of each constituent resonator.
 Here, $\len(B_j)$ denotes the total number of resonators contained within the block $B_j$.

 We will often abuse notation and write $\mc D = \bigcup_{j=1}^M B_{\oo{j}}$ to denote the resonator array constructed by sampling the blocks $B_1, \dots B_D$ according to $\chi\in \ldm$ and then arranging them in a line.
 Having thus constructed an array of subwavelength resonators, we can alternatively write $\mc D = \bigcup_{i=1}^N D_i$.
 Note that since $M$ denotes the total number of sampled blocks and $N$ the total number of resonators, we always have $M\leq N$.